Data-Cellar/participant-template/README.md

 > [!WARNING]
 > This repository is in an early stage of development.
 The codebase is not stable and the interfaces are subject to change.
 Some features are half-implemented.

+## Project Structure

+The `participant-template` directory contains all the necessary modules to create a participant.
+The configuration for all components emanates from the `.env.tmpl` file, which is a dotenv file containing several environment variable declarations.
+The values of these environment variables are defined during the setup process and are then substituted to create the definitive `.env` file.

+The `deploy` directory mainly contains the script used to create a participant: an interactive script that prompts the user for the necessary information and then configures the environment.
+The result is a new participant directory containing the definitive `.env` file and the complete set of services to host a participant.

 ## Prerequisites

 To deploy a participant, you need to have the following prerequisites: